-In 1981, the National Aquarium was founded as a cornerstone of Baltimore's newly-revitalized Inner Harbor.
-What began as a visitor attraction with a budding conservation program has evolved over time into a national ocean conservation organization that stewards a world-class aquarium.
+In 1981, the National Aquarium was founded as a cornerstone of Baltimore's newly revitalized Inner Harbor.
+What began as a visitor attraction with a budding conservation program has evolved into a national ocean conservation organization that stewards a world-class aquarium.

-Our work begins within our own walls as we inspire millions of guests each year to conserve and care for Earth's aquatic treasures.
-However, our work must live beyond our own four walls.
-We must find compelling new ways to share our conservation messages and inspire more than learning; knowledge is merely the first step in a long journey.
+Our work begins within our walls as we inspire millions of guests each year to conserve and care for Earth's aquatic treasures.
+Beyond the National Aquarium itself, we are finding compelling new ways to share our conservation mission with as many people as possible.

-With the invaluable support of Studio Gang, a world-renowned architecture and design house, and IMPACTS Research and Development, a cutting-edge market analytics firm, we began a process of deep inquiry into the future of aquariums.
-Together, we developed a strategic vision that will ensure the long-term impact and relevance of the National Aquarium, and you can help—contact our team to learn how you can make a difference.
+With the invaluable support of our partners—including Studio Gang, an architecture and design house; IMPACTS Research and Development, a market analytics firm; and Ayers Saint Gross, a Baltimore-based architecture firm—we have developed a strategic vision to ensure the long-term impact and relevance of the National Aquarium.
+You can help by contacting our team to learn how you can make a difference.

 This is our BLUEprint.
 Join us.